-Sedgwick County is also a proud sponsor of the Sedgwick County Zoo, the number one outdoor family attraction in the
+Sedgwick County is also a proud sponsor of the Sedgwick County Zoo, the number one outdoor family attraction in the State of

-State of Kansas.
+Kansas.
 Founded in 1971, the Zoo is ranked among the best zoos in the world, receiving numerous national and international awards.
-Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat, the Cessna Penguin Cove, and the Elephants of the Zambezi River Valley.
-Sedgwick County Zoo will celebrated its 50 year anniversary in 2021 with events such as displays of giant glowing animal-shaped lanterns, the unveiling of a new entrance, and the opening of the new Asian Cat Track.
+Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat, the Cessna Penguin Cove, the Slawson Family Asian Big Cat Trek, and the Elephants of the Zambezi River Valley.
 In 2022, Sedgwick County Zoo opened Stingray Cove, a hands-on opportunity to interact with a variety of stingrays and small sharks.
+In 2022, the Sedgwick County Zoo opened the Martha C. Buford Safari Express, a train that journeys around the entire Zoo offering visitors new views of the animals and exhibits.